neurostuff/compose-docs/docs/tutorial/ibma_reward.md

 **This is not a bug, and it is worth understanding.** Stouffers over 19 unthresholded maps is extremely powerful, and unthresholded maps share a great deal of global structure, so the null hypothesis of exactly zero is rejected nearly everywhere.
-The top cluster is reported as 1,286,720 mm³ — larger than a whole brain. **Interpret the peak structure, not the extent.**

 Raising the threshold to z > 6 with soft-thresholding off gives an interpretable figure: